Der Fluyten Lust-hof

+Publication history and contents

 It was first published in 1644 with further editions in 1646, 1649, 1654, and 1656.
 The pieces include folk songs, dance tunes, church works, Psalms, and songs of the day, including material adapted from van Eyck's own carillon music.

+Indication of musical standards in Utrecht

 Although written for amateur players, the standard of musicianship in Utrecht was clearly of a high order as the pieces are considered challenging by modern standards.